-IPE Global works with businesses, market intermediaries and policy makers to drive inclusive growth and market based approaches to reducing poverty in developing countries and fragile states.
-Our approach recognises the primary importance of the private sector in providing solutions to stimulate economic transformation and productive employment for men and women equally, to promote social inclusion and women’s economic empowerment, as well as innovating for climate change adaptation and resilience.
+IPE Global works with businesses, market intermediaries and policy makers to drive inclusive growth and market based approaches to reduce poverty in developing countries and fragile states.
+Our approach recognises the primary importance of the private sector in providing solutions to stimulate economic transformation and productive employment for men and women equally, to promote social inclusion and women’s economic empowerment, as well as innovating for climate change adaptation & resilience.

-We have specific strengths in qualitative, quantitative research and analysis including market assessments, feasibility studies, value for money assessments, gender and social inclusion reviews and audits, and the design of measurement systems and frameworks.
+We have specific strengths in qualitative, quantitative research and analysis including market assessments, feasibility studies, value for money assessments, gender and social inclusion reviews & audits and the design of measurement systems & frameworks.
 We mainstream gender and social inclusion into all aspects of our work.
 IPE Global has a strong track record in designing, implementing and measuring the impact of enterprise challenge funds which support businesses to develop innovative solutions to problems faced by poor people (men and women) in low-income countries.
 We have also worked with a number of programmes to apply the Donor Committee for Enterprise Development (DCED) Results Measurement Standard, a framework tailored to measuring the impact of private sector development programmes in reducing poverty and promoting inclusive growth.

 IPE Global assisted the Government of Maldives in (i) identifying sectors and areas where public-private partnership (PPP) can be introduced for the provision of infrastructure and services, and assessing the potential of enlarging the scope of PPP; (ii) developing frameworks for promoting enabling environment for greater private sector participation (PSP) and PPP, involving restructuring of sector structure, policy, institutional, and organisational aspects; (iii) developing framework for financing project preparation and development on PPP basis; and (iv) developing capacity within the Government to identify, evaluate, prepare, and procure projects on PPP basis.